 How comprehensive is the content of the key budget documents that Timor-Leste makes available to the public?

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-Timor-Leste’s transparency score of 40 in the OBS 2019 is largely the same as its score in 2017.
+Timor-Leste’s transparency score of 52 in the OBS 2021 is substantially higher than its score in 2019.